 Service Connecting Neck Pain

-To receive VA disability compensation, a veteran must prove that their neck pain is connected to their military service.
-Even if neck problems existed before joining the military, they can still qualify for benefits if their service made the condition worse.
+To receive VA disability compensation, you must prove that your neck pain is connected to your military service.
+Even if your neck problems existed before joining the military, you can still qualify for benefits if your service made the condition worse.
 This is called aggravation, and the VA treats it as valid grounds for compensation.

-To establish service connection, veterans generally need to show three things:
+To establish service connection, you need to show three things:

 • A current medical diagnosis for a neck condition.